 Community Access Programme

-Our Community Access Programme is made up of viewing evenings and summer solar viewing days which are open to the general public.
-In addition we offer private bookings for schools, youth, and community organisations.
+Our Community Access Program includes open-to-the-public viewing evenings and solar watching days during the summer.
+We also have private bookings available for schools, youth groups, and community organisations.

 Details of forthcoming events can be found in our Our Programme.